RedisLabs/redislabs-docs/content/rs/databases/active-active/edit-aa-database.md

 ]
 ---

-## Editing Active-Active database configuration
+## Edit Active-Active database configuration

 An Active-Active database (formerly known as CRDB) is a database that spans multiple Redis Enterprise clusters.
 The clusters that host instances of the Active-Active database are called participating clusters.